 We all know in 21st Century America, there is no such thing as a “free lunch” or a “free judge”.

 There is no historical support for the proposition the Constitution allows judges who voluntarily retired from office to impose themselves on litigants as Article III judges once they voluntarily resign their office.

 Article III’s “good behavior” and “compensation” clauses for judges grew out of those affronts by the King to the Colonist’s judicial system.
 In the Declaration of Independence the thirteen states complained: “He [King George III] has made judges dependent on his will alone, for the tenure of their offices, and the amount and payment of their salaries.”
 Declaration of Independence.
 Further, our founders complained the King has erected a multitude of New Offices for judging, “and sent hither swarms of Officers to harass our people and eat out their substance.”
 Id.

-This concern about judge’s tenure and compensation while in office was also reflected by those persons who authored and ratified the United States Constitution in 1789.
+This concern about judges’ tenure and compensation while in office was also reflected by those persons who authored and ratified the United States Constitution in 1789.
 To suggest that our founders intended the government could extend the tenure of judges to remain in office after they had resigned (retired) is ludicrous.

 Indeed, the first retirement plan in the United States was implemented almost a century after the United States Constitution was ratified.
 See, Georgetown University Law Center, “A Timeline of the Evolution of Retirement in the United States” (2010).
 How could our founders have contemplated judges could remain in office following retirement when no such system existed back then?